Giovannacm/Giovannacm/README.md

 ### Hi there 👋
-My name is Giovanna Marinho, i'm a Computer Science student at São Paulo State University.
-During my graduation, i've been developing undergraduate research projects (funded by CNPq and FAPESP) in the areas of Digital Image Processing, Mathematical Morphology, Computer Vision, Anomaly Detection and Machine Learning.
-Finaly, in addition to the areas mentioned above, i'm interested in Data Science.
+My name is Giovanna Marinho, i'm an Entry Level Software Developer at Philips, on work time, and Computer Science student at São Paulo State University (UNESP), on remaining time.
+During my graduation, i developed undergraduate research projects (funded by CNPq and FAPESP) in the areas of Digital Image Processing, Mathematical Morphology, Computer Vision, Anomaly Detection and Machine Learning.

 <p>